 Medical conditions that can raise your rates

-You can expect to pay more for coverage if you have a family history of the following conditions:
+You can expect to pay more for coverage if you have a pre-existing condition or a family history of the following conditions:

 - Heart disease